 Huddle Space Design

 Nowadays, work takes place in more than just the office.
 With the latest developments in technology, you and your colleagues can stay active and productive wherever you happen to be.
 Workspaces are reflecting this change by adapting their layout to incorporate more huddle spaces, where small groups of employees can collaborate for any amount of time.
+This is where it’s important that you are thoughtful in the area that you create to ensure an effective and productive huddle space design.

 - Space per employee is shrinking – by 2018, it is expected to be half as much as it was in 2010.